nickzoic/nick.zoic.org/art/three-axis-motion-with-grbl/index.md

 For some reason the Z axis is inverted in hardware, I checked my stepper wiring many times and it just is.
 So I invert X and Y to match, so that 0 is with the stage at the stepper end and 100 is with the stage at the far end.
+Homing direction is also inverted, so the homing cycle travels to the negative X, Y and Z direction.

 ### Axis Connectors